George Chichester, 2nd Marquess of Donegall

-George Augustus Chichester, 2nd Marquess of Donegall (14 August 1769 – 5 October 1844), styled Viscount Chichester until 1791 and Earl of Belfast from 1791 to 1799, was an Anglo-Irish nobleman and politician.
+George Augustus Chichester, 2nd Marquess of Donegall (14 August 1769 – 5 October 1844), styled Viscount Chichester until 1791 and Earl of Belfast from 1791 to 1799, was an Anglo-Irish politician.

 Biography

 He was born into an Ulster aristocratic family at St James's, Westminster, and served for less than a year as a representative in the Irish House of Commons for Carrickfergus before succeeding his father as Marquess of Donegall in 1799 and the proprietor of Belfast..